cseanburns/journal-issues/manuscript.md

 The time difference between these two versions may be years.

-These dates are recorded in the bibliographic records, and consequently, this impacts information search and retrieval.
+These dates are recorded in the bibliographic record, and consequently, this impacts information search and retrieval.
-Consider two of PubMed's date search operators:
+Consider two of that U.S. National Library of Medicine's *PubMed*'s date search operators:
 [Date of Electronic Publication (DEP)][dep] and
 [Date of Publication (DP)][dp].
 The DEP marks